 The location bound hydrogen production represents hydrogen produced for existing industrial processes that are connected to existing infrastructure, particularly the gas distribution systems.
-To service these customers, hydrogen facilities will require access to existing gas distribution networks for gas-blending, or proximity to the specific loads that may directly consumer hydrogen.
+To service these customers, hydrogen facilities will require access to existing gas distribution networks for gas-blending, or proximity to the specific loads that may directly consume hydrogen.
 This sector includes, for example, small distributed units producing hydrogen for transport refuelling.
-Theis forecast component is developed based on scenario assumptions supported where required by AEMO analysis or consultancy inputs.
-So-Unlike the flexible location production, this component is not optimised within AEMO's ISP modelling, and is reflected as a demand component within consumption, demand and electricity traces.
+This forecast component is developed based on scenario assumptions supported where required by AEMO analysis or consultancy inputs.
+Unlike the flexible location production, this component is not optimised within AEMO's ISP modelling, and is reflected as a demand component within consumption, demand and electricity traces.

-2.22.3 Business mass market consumption forecasting
+2.3 Business mass market consumption forecasting

-SME-BMM consumption contains aggregate consumption data for the non-residential sector that covers a broad range of activities which is not covered by the LIL or Hydrogen sector forecasts which no direct information on usage behaviour is available.
-As such Given the much higher number of customers in this segment, a more statistical forecasting method is applied that accommodates time-series methods capturing the more predictable patterns in recent usage (such as seasonality, cycles and trend) along with causal factors that encapsulate the long-term structural changes13 under the various forecast scenarios.
-Broadly, the forecast for SME-BMM consumption can be written as:
+BMM consumption contains aggregate consumption data for the non-residential sector that covers a broad range of activities which is not covered by the LIL or Hydrogen sector forecasts.
+Given the much higher number of customers in this segment, a more statistical forecasting method is applied that accommodates time-series methods capturing the more predictable patterns in recent usage (such as seasonality, cycles and trend) along with causal factors that encapsulate the long-term structural changes under the various forecast scenarios.
+Broadly, the forecast for BMM consumption can be written as: